 9. Go fishing in the Marlborough Sounds

 Marlborough is renowned for its abundance of delicious seafood, particularly its salmon and Greenshell mussels.
 A great way to see the Sounds while experiencing the thrills of catching your own dinner is by fishing!
-Hop on a fishing charter and see just how easy it is grab yourself a blue cod, or aim for something a little more challenging like gurnard, terakihi, snapper, kahawai and scallops (in season).
+Hop on a fishing charter and see just how easy it is to grab yourself a blue cod or aim for something a little more challenging like gurnard, tarakihi, snapper, kahawai and scallops (in season).

 Location: Fishing charters depart from Picton and Havelock

 10. take the cook Strait ferry

 Well, when money’s tight and you need to get between the North Island and South Island, the Cook Strait ferry is actually a pretty good way to see the Marlborough Sounds.
 The ferry taking passengers and vehicles between Wellington and Picton travels right through the Tory Channel and Queen Charlotte Sound, providing some stunning photo opportunities along the way.
 Find out more at the Ferry Between the North Island and South Island and book your tickets to Wellington here and to Picton here.